 Are you fascinated by pyramids and ancient civilisations?
 Do you dream of sun-drenched beaches or superb diving?

 A full 10 year passport is required for everyone entering Egypt and be valid for at least 6 months beyond your return date.

-For British Passport holders an Egyptian Visa £20.00.
+For British Passport holders, the cost of an Egyptian Visa is £20.00 (USD25).
 Visas can be obtained in the UK at a cost of £20.00 from the Egyptian Embassy, London taking 3 or 4 days to process.
-All other nationalities should check their visa requirements before traveling.
-Our representative at Luxor International Airport can also obtain a visa at a cost of £20.00.
-The cost of the visa can be paid for in cash sterling.
+All other nationalities should check their visa requirements before travelling.
+If your first point of entry into Egypt is Luxor, our representative at Luxor International Airport can also obtain a visa at a cost of £20.00.
+If your first point of entry is Cairo, the visa stamp is sold at approved bank kiosks within the arrivals hall just before the Passport control desk.
+The cost of the visa can be paid for in cash Sterling.